 Are you ready for the forthcoming long weekend of Memorial Day?
-How is the shopping for burgers, hot dogs and chips going on?
-And not to forget, the stocked cooler for your beers, pop and wine coolers.
+How is the shopping for burgers, hot dogs, and chips going on?
+And not to forget, the stocked cooler for your beers, pop, and wine coolers.
 While you are busy arranging for the weekend, the police are not far behind either.
 They are well-prepared too.
 And they certainly don’t have any picnic in mind.

 During such sobriety checkpoints, drivers are detained for a short while and interviewed following which the suspicious drivers are put through a sobriety test.
-The sobriety checkpoints are an attempt to basically keep the road free of inebriated drivers and thereby making the roads safer for use.
+The sobriety checkpoints are an attempt to basically keep the road free of inebriated drivers and thereby make the roads safer for use.

 If the roving patrols are not scary enough and don’t make you think of effective plans, then probably sobriety checkpoints will keep you from drunk driving.
 There are many such communities where such announcements have already been made.

 So, for all of you who are currently residing in the Huntington area, you must be extremely cautious.
 There has been an announcement by the West Virginia State Police about a sobriety checkpoint being conducted tonight and in the Third Ave and 20th Street areas on Saturday.

 If you ask me, in the humble opinion of a DUI defense lawyer, when and if you plan to have a party, make sure you are sober before you get the driving seat.
 Or else, lie down on the couch or call an emergency cab but get home safely.
 Believe me, it will cost you much less than actually having to hire a lawyer in order to get you through the entire court proceedings for a DUI offense.